Healing Isn’t a Destination, It’s a Journey Back to Yourself

 The Role of Boundaries in Healing

-Healing and boundaries walk hand in hand.
+Healing and boundaries go hand in hand.
 You can’t truly heal in the same environment that broke you.
 Boundaries are how you protect your peace while rebuilding.

 Every boundary you set is a declaration: My healing matters.